 - Imperial County

-Clergy abuse survivors in California with questions about seeking accountability through the courts are invited to contact our clergy abuse injury lawyers at Winer, Burritt and Scott, LLP, for answers, and to schedule a free, confidential, no-obligation consultation.
+Clergy abuse survivors in California with questions about seeking accountability through the courts are invited to contact our clergy abuse injury lawyers at Winer, Burritt & Scott, LLP, for answers, and to schedule a free, confidential, no-obligation consultation.

 Holding Perpetrators and Enablers of Clergy Abuse Accountable